Vikvam/accessibility_hackathon/presentation/reveal/notes.md

 Tasks that take seconds for sighted people, can take several minutes for visually-impaired.

+we are ajajajs and we are here to solve this problem.

 ## Problems

 The issues visually-impaired have, that sighted people first think of such as